 Webinar Recording: This webinar, hosted by dSPACE and Elektrobit, provides a basic introduction to the up-and-coming AUTOSAR standard for developing in-vehicle software.

-SystemDesk is a system architecture tool that provides sophisticated and extensive support for modeling AUTOSAR architectures and systems for application software.
-Comprehensive graphical support facilitates the first use but also enables efficient and error-reduced working during large-scale projects.
-Additionally SystemDesk makes validating AUTOSAR-based system architectures possible at an early development stage.
-Therefore, virtual ECUs (V-ECUs) are generated out of the application software and used as units under test with the dSPACE simulation platforms, such as the PC-based simulation platform VEOS for validating the ECU software.
+SystemDesk can be used for two application areas.
+As a system architecture tool, it provides sophisticated and extensive support for modeling AUTOSAR architectures and systems for application software.
+Comprehensive graphical support facilitates the first use but also enables efficient and error-reduced working in large-scale projects.

-The SystemDesk Modeling Module enables the modeling of AUTOSAR software architectures and systems containing one or more networked AUTOSAR ECUs.
+The SystemDesk Modeling Module enables the modeling of Classic AUTOSAR and Adaptive AUTOSAR software architectures and systems containing one or more networked AUTOSAR ECUs.
 It supports the software architecture development process from modeling software components (SWCs) to specifying system aspects including the hardware topology and network communication.

-For virtual validation applications, the SystemDesk V-ECU Generation Module lets you model and generate virtual ECUs (V-ECUs).
-V-ECUs enable you to test the system's overall behavior with either the PC-based simulation platform VEOS or the hardware-in-the-loop (HIL) simulator SCALEXIO® as soon as the implementation with C code is available.
+For virtual validation applications, the SystemDesk V-ECU Generation Module lets you configure and generate virtual ECUs (V-ECUs).
+To create a V-ECU, software components, functions or C code from different sources can be combined in SystemDesk.
+To test the system's overall behavior, V-ECUs can be used for PC-based simulation with VEOS as soon as the C code implementation is available.

 Depending on your test focus, you can do the following:

 SystemDesk supports the development process with numerous features for intuitive working: